platima/SBC-Images/README.md

 ### Expanding Root Partition

 After flashing, you may want to expand the root partition to use the full SD card space.
-You can do this using the provided Python script:
+You can do this using the provided Python script on a Linux host:

 ```bash
 # Download the expansion script